School of Rock (company): Curriculum

 The schools operate year-round, offering a variety of programs.
-During the school year, they function as an after-school program, and during summer, winter and spring breaks, they offer a day camp for intensive instruction.
+Throughout the year, they offer lessons and performance groups, which can be on either weekdays or weekends.
+During summer, winter and spring breaks, they offer various day camps for intensive instruction.

 The Burnsville, Minnesota, location originated an early childhood music education known as "Little Wing", after the Jimi Hendrix song.
-Children age two to three participate with a parent in the "Rockin' Robin" class, and children age four to six participate as part of a drop-off class known as "Free Bird".
-The program of 45-minute sessions is being rolled out to other locations.

 At age seven, students can begin weekly lessons in the instrument of their choice in "Rock 101" classes.
-Once a student has basic competence in an instrument, they can move to the "Performance Program" where they have a weekly one-on-one private lesson and three hours weekly of group band rehearsal that culminates in a concert before an audience.
+After "Rock 101", students can move to the "Performance Program" where they have a weekly one-on-one private lesson and three hours weekly of group band rehearsal that culminates in a concert before an audience.

+In 2021, School of Rock was awarded U.S. Patent for its revolutionary School Of Rock Method.

-The most skilled students of each school form a band and perform at various venues in their city, opening for established regional and national acts.
-The top 1% of each school can audition to become an AllStar.
+The most skilled students at each school form a band and perform at various venues in their city, opening for established regional and national acts.
+Less than 1% of the total School of Rock population gets selected to the AllStars program.
 Many schools have songwriting and recording programs as well.
-In 2011, they introduced two new programs – "Band Coaching" for existing bands to improve aspects of their performance and "Epic Albums" where students spend three to four months recording their own version of Nirvana's Nevermind, Radiohead's OK Computer, Led Zeppelin IV, Green Day's Dookie and Black Sabbath's Master of Reality.
+School of Rock launched their songwriting program in 2020 during the Covid-19 pandemic, which worked well with the remote learning format.

-Most School instructors are working musicians with ongoing careers in rock music and a number are graduates of the program.
+Most school instructors are working musicians with ongoing careers in rock music and a number are graduates of the program.
 Instructors are encouraged to stress the fundamentals of both popular music and music theory, using songs from popular bands and artists like Led Zeppelin, The Who, Pink Floyd, and music from genres such as 1980s glam metal, punk rock and grunge.
-The teachers generally specialize in a single instrument, though many have skills in additional instruments and students are encouraged to learn multiple instruments.
+The teachers often specialize in a single instrument, though many have skills in additional instruments and students are encouraged to learn multiple instruments.
 Instruction is available in electric guitar, bass guitar, drums, keyboards and vocals.

-The students are paired with others of similar abilities to form bands, and assigned a band coach.
+The students are paired with others of similar abilities to form bands and assigned a band coach.
 Dependence upon their peers is credited with being more effective than their own parents at ensuring practice discipline.